Investing in Lasting Values

 To attract younger buyers, both Italian and Norwegian auction houses have changed their selection, focusing more on modern and contemporary art, and they have also revamped their systems to allow for online viewing and bidding.
 That opens up completely new markets and allows for potential buyers to bid at various auctions in different countries from their home, a major development with positive effects on sales.

-– The possibility for online bidding has for many opened the door to an entirely new way of buying art.
-They’ve experienced the thrill and adrenaline of a bidding process; a unique experience that for many people becomes hard to give up, Rosella Novarini explains.
+The possibility for online bidding has for many opened the door to an entirely new way of buying art.
+According to Rosella Novarini, they’ve experienced the thrill and adrenaline of a bidding process; a unique experience that for many people becomes hard to give up.

 Stefano Andrea Poli, who is responsible for 20th C. decorative art and design at the Ponte, suggests that Italian auction houses might have an advantage in this new, online global art market because of the vast Italian artistic patrimony.

 Public funding used to push online activity

 If Italy has an advantage in terms of availability of art, the Norway art sector benefits from another perhaps no less important advantage in the era of the pandemic: availability of public funding.
 It is difficult to get an overview of just how much the Norwegian state has supported the cultural sector during the pandemic because the support is spread across different initiatives, ranging from an immediate ‘corona-stipend’ to a compensation fund and a stimulation package for the cultural sector.
 Only the latter two amount to no less than 900 million NOK (almost 85,7 mill euros), and come in addition to the initial 70 million NOK (6,6 million euros) provided to artists during the summer.

 Both artists, exhibition venues and galleries have been able to apply for funding on the basis of specific projects.
 One of those that did receive funding is Christian Hanno at the online Atelier Open, an online gallery set up to be a bridge between potential buyers and artists that are not represented by a traditional gallery.